 - Relevant issues will be addressed through the PSHE curriculum.
-For example, self-esteem, emotional literacy, assertiveness, power, sex and relationship education, bullying, homophobic bullying. - Relevant issues will be addressed through other areas of the curriculum.
+For example, self-esteem, emotional literacy, assertiveness, power, relationships and sex education (RSE), bullying, homophobic bullying. - Relevant issues will be addressed through other areas of the curriculum.
 For example, circle time, English, History, Drama, RE, Art.